singhalpranav22/FOSS-task/IIT2020176/aboutme.md

 # SECTION 3: WHAT TECHNOLOGIES HAVE I WORKED ON IN THE PAST?
 I have worked on HTML, CSS, JavaScript, Java, Python and SQL.

+# SECTION 4: PROJECTS
+I worked on a number of projects in the past but I was not active on GitHub back then, so I do not have them saved on repositories.
+I lost those projects when I switched laptops a while ago as they were only trial projects.